clux/probes/content/2022-12-07-running-year.md

 2 weeks of pretty low effort (40k, 50k), no speed, run every other day.

-### Chiang Mai Half Training
+### Q4: Chiang Mai

 Second block.
 8w.
-A bit of an impromptu registration, and a bit of fun that to test how my training translate across continents to a new humid environment.
+A bit of an impromptu registration for the Chiang Mai Marathon (Half), and a bit of fun that to test how my training translate across continents to a new humid environment.
 Unfortunately, this block got cancelled near the end.

 - *1*: [`6x1k` at 4:00/km](https://www.strava.com/activities/8016708080), [19k long](https://www.strava.com/activities/8042805169), 67k
 - *2*: [`7x1k` at 3:57/km](https://www.strava.com/activities/8052372984), [21k long](https://www.strava.com/activities/8071743943), 80k (last in London)